UniExeterRSE/LCAT-archived/docs/sources.md

     $ ./build link_all_to_lsoa
     $ ./build link_all_to_sc_dz

+### Climate Just

-Now we can load the Climate Just nfvi variables in (this contains everything)
+Now we can load the Climate Just NFVI variables in their raw form.

     $ ./build climatejust_load_nfvi

-Then we can create the Climate Just vulnerability tables for each boundry type:
+Then we can create and fill the vulnerability average tables for each boundry type:

     $ ./build climatejust_average_nfvi